ciaranodonnell/ciaranodonnell.github.io/_posts/2020-04-24-the-microservices-monolith-pendulum.markdown

 If we read a little further through that same Wikipedia page, under the *Service Engineering* section we'd find:

-> A business analyst, domain expert, and/or enterprise architecture team will develop the organization's service model first by defining the top level business functions.
+> A business analyst, domain expert, and/or enterprise architecture team will develop the organization's service model first by defining the top-level business functions.
 > Once the business functions are defined, they are further partitioned and refined into services that represent the processes and activities needed to manage the assets of the organization in their various states.
 > One example is the separation of the business function "Manage Orders" into services such as "Create Order," "Fulfill Order," "Ship Order," "Invoice Order" and "Cancel/Update Order."
 > These business functions have to have a granularity that is adequate in the given project and domain context.

 Ok, so that's a little more detailed.
-Importantly here is says the first step is to decompose the business into separate top level business functions.
+Importantly here is says the first step is to decompose the business into separate top-level business functions.
 I agree with that, decomposition by business domain/bounded context makes sense.

 But as we keep reading it tells us that these domains then need to be decomposed further into separate activities, or workflows, that each business domain contains.
 To me this is possibly a step too far.
-Making each service a specific activity means that overall these services (or microservices) aren't completely functional.
+Making each service a specific activity means that overall, these services (or microservices) aren't completely functional.
 Yes, they do a thing, but they aren't really re-usable on their own.
 I need re-use all of them to make it all re-usable.

-So to sum up, a service is a grouping of **business functionality**, that is **small enough to be a single piece of business functionality**, but **large enough to be re-usable**.
+So, to sum up, a service is a grouping of **business functionality**, that is **small enough to be a single piece of business functionality**, but **large enough to be re-usable**.

 This is actually what our 2nd bullet means.
 Our microservices should be organized around business capabilities.